How to Automate the Playing of a Movie

 Why can playing a movie be tricky?
 QuickTime Player supports AppleScript.
 This means it should be possible to use the following AppleScript snippet:

-tell application "QuickTime Player" open myMoviePath play the frontmost document end tell
+tell application "QuickTime Player"

 This does sometimes work but sometimes it does not.
 This lack of consistency is what makes this AppleScript look simple and easy but unusable.